About the Heilbrunn Center

 The Heilbrunn Center for Graham & Dodd Investing was established in 2001 to ensure a permanent home for value investing at the Columbia Business School.
 Columbia Business School was the birthplace of the value approach, and today the Heilbrunn Center is helping educate a new generation of value investors.

 Value investing is more than an investment strategy — it’s a fundamental way of thinking about finance.
 The mission of the Heilbrunn Center for Graham & Dodd Investing is to promote the study and practice of Graham & Dodd’s original investing principles; to improve investing with world-class education, research, and practitioner-academic dialogue; and to further Columbia Business School’s role as the leading resource for investment management professionals.

-In this spirit, the Heilbrunn Center supports 13 courses, 36 adjunct professors, and 2 full-time professors.
-In the past year, over 1,500 people have attended Heilbrunn events, including the executive education course, Graham & Dodd Breakfast, CIMA Conference, and Pershing Square Challenge.
+In this spirit, the Heilbrunn Center supports 13 courses, over 40 adjunct professors, and 2 full-time professors.
+In the past year, over 1,500 people have attended Heilbrunn events, including the executive education course, Graham & Dodd Breakfast, CSIMA Conference, and the Pershing Square Challenge.

 Read the history of value investing, catch up on news from the Heilbrunn center, attend Heilbrunn events, and register for Heilbrunn courses.
 You can also take advantage of the extensive research portal and resources that the Heilbrunn Center offers.